meteor/meteor/README.md

 ### What are "scopes"?

 Sometimes it is useful to let a user have independent sets of roles.
 The `roles` package calls these independent sets "scopes" for lack of a better term.
-You can use them to represent various communities inside of your application.
+You can use them to represent various communities inside your application.
 Or maybe your application supports [multiple tenants](https://en.wikipedia.org/wiki/Multitenancy).
 You can put each of those tenants into their own scope.
 Alternatively, you can use scopes to represent various resources you have.

 Users can have both scope roles assigned, and global roles.
 Global roles are in effect for all scopes.
-But scopes are independent from each other.
+But scopes are independent of each other.
 Users can have one set of roles in scope A and another set of roles in scope B. Let's go through an example of this using soccer/football teams as scopes.

 ```javascript